 That winter, the approaching Soviet Army triggered the Germans to send the majority of camp inmates on death marches to lands that were still under German control.
 The Soviet Army reached the camp on Jan.
 27, 1945, where only the children, elderly, and sick were left behind.
 Eva and Miriam were first sent to a convent in Katowice, Poland, to recover, and from there traveled with other survivors to Minsk, in the Soviet Union.
 A woman named Mrs. Csengeri, who had been imprisoned In Auschwitz and was a friend of Eva’s mother and the mother of twins herself, took care of Eva and Miriam until they made it back to Romania and were reunited with an aunt and a cousin.
 In 1950, Eva and Miriam moved to Israel.
 Eva served in the Israeli Army for eight years.

 Eva married Holocaust survivor Michael Kor in 1960 and joined him in Indiana and had two children, Alexander and Rina.
 She dedicated herself to raising awareness about Mengele’s Auschwitz medical experiments, and in 1984 she created Children of Auschwitz Nazi Deadly Lab Experiments Survivors (CANDLES) to unite the survivors and lobby for the release of Mengele’s files.
 In 1995 she founded the CANDLES Holocaust Museum and Education Center in Terre Haute, Ind.
 That same year, Eva made a profound personal discovery: she had the right and power to forgive the Nazis, though she would never excuse their actions.
 By exercising this power, she says she freed herself of the burden she had carried for 50 years.
-Eva still speaks around the country and the world about her experiences, urging healing through forgiveness.
+Eva passed away at the age of 85 in 2019.

 Though he is the youngest child in the photograph, Gabriel “Gabi” Neumann was not spared from the death and destruction of the Holocaust.